-A respiratory infection is an infection that is located in the upper or lower respiratory tract.
-The infection can cause a runny nose, nasal congestion, cough, scratchy throat and irritability.
+A pediatric respiratory infection is an infection that is located in the upper or lower respiratory tract of an infant.
+The infection can cause a runny nose, nasal congestion, cough, scratchy throat, and irritability.
 Children are especially susceptible to respiratory infections because their immune systems are not fully developed and because they often do not practice good hygiene.

 Common Causes of Pediatric Respiratory Infections

-- Respiratory syncytial virus (RSV) – RSV also produces symptoms that are similar to the common cold, but it can cause severe complications in infants.
+3. Respiratory Syncytial Virus (RSV) RSV also produces symptoms that are similar to the common cold, but it can cause severe complications in infants.
 It can cause coughing and sneezing, as well as wheezing in young children.
 Infants may be irritable and lethargic at the onset of the virus, and they may have trouble breathing.
-There is no treatment for RSV, and it can develop into bronchitis or pneumonia.
+It can develop into bronchitis or pneumonia.

-In many cases, your child’s immune system will overcome a viral respiratory infection on its own, but there are times when you will need to seek medical assistance.
+In many cases, your child’s immune system will overcome a viral respiratory infection on its own, but there are times when you will need to seek medical assistance for pediatric respiratory infections.
 If your child has had a cold for over two weeks, you should call your doctor.
 You should also make an appointment if your child has a high fever or is dehydrated, and call a doctor as soon as you notice that he is wheezing or has a severe cough.

 Call 911 Immediately When:

-If you think that your child needs prompt medical attention for a respiratory infection, please visit one of our facilities.
-We are open 24/7 to help you and your little one feel better.
-Schedule an emergency room appointment with us.
+If you think that your child needs prompt medical attention for a respiratory infection, please visit one of our emergency rooms.
+Our ERs are open 24/7 to help you and your little one feel better.